ryantd42/NY-Legislative-Git/2023/A6403A-2023/bill.md

  is for Tier 2 members hired prior to July 1, 2000.
   Note, pensionable earnings in the final 12 months or the highest three consecutive years, are subject to certain limits.
-  FINANCIAL IMPACT - PRESENT VALUES: Based on the census  data  and  the actuarial  assumptions  and  methods  described herein, the enactment of this proposed legislation would result in an  increase  in  the  Present Value of Future Benefits (PVFB) and the present value of future employer contributions of approximately $5.6 million.
-  Under  the Entry Age Normal cost method used to determine the employer contributions to POLICE, there would be  an  increase  in  the  Unfunded Accrued Liability (UAL) of approximately $3.6 million and an increase in the  present  value of future employer Normal Cost of approximately $2.0 million.
-  FINANCIAL IMPACT - ANNUAL EMPLOYER  CONTRIBUTIONS:  The  enactment  of this  proposed legislation would result in an initial increase in annual employer contributions of approximately $1.2 million which is the result of an increase in the Normal Cost in addition to the UAL payment.
-  New UAL attributable to benefit changes are generally  amortized  over the remaining working lifetime of those impacted by the benefit changes.
- The  remaining  working  lifetime  for this group is approximately seven years and the increase in UAL was therefore amortized over a  seven-year period  (six  payments  under  the One-Year Lag Methodology) using level dollar payments.
-  CENSUS DATA: The estimates presented herein are based  on  the  census data  used  in the June 30, 2022 actuarial valuation of POLICE to deter- mine the Preliminary Fiscal Year 2024 employer contributions.
-  There are 12,849 active Tier 2 Police members hired on or  after  July 1, 2000 as of June 30, 2022 and they have an average age of approximate- ly 42.6 years, average service of approximately 16.8 years, and an aver- age salary of approximately $150,500.
-  ACTUARIAL ASSUMPTIONS AND METHODS: The estimates presented herein have been  calculated based on the actuarial assumptions and methods used for the Preliminary Fiscal Year 2024 employer contributions of POLICE.
+  ASSUMPTIONS AND METHODS: The  estimates  presented  herein  have  been calculated  based  on the Revised 2021 Actuarial Assumptions and Methods of the impacted retirement systems.
-  For the purposes of this Fiscal Note, it is assumed that  the  changes would  be  reflected  for  the first time in the June 30, 2022 actuarial valuation of POLICE used to determine employer contributions for  Fiscal Year 2024.
-  RISK  AND  UNCERTAINTY: The costs presented in this Fiscal Note depend highly on the realization of the actuarial assumptions used,  demograph- ics  of  the  impacted  population and other factors such as investment, contribution, and other risks.
-If actual experience deviates from  actu- arial  assumptions,  the  actual costs could differ from those presented herein.
+  RISK AND UNCERTAINTY: The costs presented in this Fiscal  Note  depend highly  on  the  actuarial  assumptions, methods, and models used, demo- graphics of the impacted population and other factors  such  as  invest- ment,  contribution, and other risks.
+If actual experience deviates from actuarial  assumptions,  the  actual  costs  could  differ  from  those presented  herein.
-  Costs are also dependent on the actuarial methods used, and  therefore different actuarial methods could produce different results.
 Quantifying  these risks is beyond the scope of this Fiscal Note.
-  Not measured in this Fiscal Note are the following:
- A. 6403  3

-  *  The  initial  additional  administrative  costs  to  implement  the proposed legislation.
+  This Fiscal Note is intended to measure  pension-related  impacts  and does  not  include other potential costs (e.g., administrative and Other Postemployment Benefits).
-  STATEMENT  OF  ACTUARIAL  OPINION:  I, Marek Tyszkiewicz, am the Chief Actuary for, and independent of, the New York  City  Retirement  Systems and  Pension  Funds.
-I am an Associate of the Society of Actuaries and a Member of the American Academy of Actuaries.
-I am a member of NYCERS but do not believe it impairs my objectivity and I  meet  the  Qualification Standards  of  the American Academy of Actuaries to render the actuarial opinion contained herein.
-To the best of  my  knowledge,  the  results contained  herein  have  been  prepared  in  accordance  with  generally accepted actuarial principles and  procedures  and  with  the  Actuarial Standards of Practice issued by the Actuarial Standards Board.
+  STATEMENT OF ACTUARIAL OPINION: Marek Tyszkiewicz and Gregory Zelikov- sky are members of the Society of Actuaries and the American Academy  of Actuaries.
+We  are  members of NYCERS but do not believe it impairs our objectivity and we meet the  Qualification  Standards  of  the  American Academy  of  Actuaries to render the actuarial opinion contained herein.
+ To the best of our knowledge, the results  contained  herein  have  been prepared  in accordance with generally accepted actuarial principles and procedures and with the Actuarial Standards of Practice  issued  by  the Actuarial Standards Board.
-  FISCAL  NOTE  IDENTIFICATION: This Fiscal Note 2023-18 dated March 30, 2023 was prepared by the Chief Actuary for  the  New  York  City  Police Pension  Fund.
-This  estimate  is intended for use only during the 2023 Legislative Session.
+  FISCAL  NOTE  IDENTIFICATION: This Fiscal Note 2024-28 dated March 15, 2024 was prepared by the Chief Actuary for the New York City  Retirement Systems and Pension Funds.
+This estimate is intended for use only during the 2024 Legislative Session.